Centipede (video game): In other media

 In 1983, Milton Bradley released a two-player board game based on the video game.
 Another board game based on Centipede was published by IDW Publishing in 2017.

+Centipede arcade cabinets (as well as those for Dig Dug and Gravitar) feature prominently in the casino scenes in the 1983 James Bond film Never Say Never Again.

 In 1989, a deadpan narration describing the original game appeared on side 2 of Negativland's third cassette release, The Weatherman (SSTC902), which consists of clips from the Over the Edge radio show sometime between 1982 and 1984.
 The narrator may be Ed Logg.

 American rock band The Strokes used promotional artwork for the game on their 2003 single "Reptilia".

 Centipede appears in the film Pixels.

-In May 2016, Emmett/Furla/Oasis Films closed with Atari to produce and finance both Centipede and Missile Command movie adaptations.
+In May 2016, Emmett/Furla/Oasis Films closed with Atari to produce and finance both Centipede and Missile Command film adaptations.

 Dynamite Entertainment started a limited run comic book series based on Centipede in July 2017.
+The series was written by Max Bemis.

+Lego released a set based on the Atari 2600.
+Included is a cartridge for Centipede as well as a diorama showing the titular character.

 Competitive arena

 The game was chosen for the final round of the 1981 Atari World Championships run by Tournament Games International.
 The men's champion was Eric Ginner and the women's champion was Ok-Soo Han.

 The world record score on the arcade version of Centipede was 16,389,547 points by Jim Schneider of the USA on August 1, 1984.

 Donald Hayes of Windham, New Hampshire, scored a world record 7,111,111 points under tournament rules on the arcade version of Centipede on November 5, 2000.